HorizonsRC/samplerqrgenerator/README.md

 # Sampler QR Generator

+This is a plugin for Hilltop Sampler.
+It uses the "sample preregistration" plugin hook to get the list of sites visited for a run, compiles and sends a printable pdf to a specified folder.

+The general usage overview is as follows:

+1. A technician opens Sampler, and double clicks on the run that has already been created.
+2. They click the "Notify Lab" button.
+3. This sends two pdf files to a predefined network location.
+4. These files can be printed: One using a label sticker printer to be placed on the sample bags that contain the sample bottles for each site, and one on a sheet of A4 paper to be kept as a backup.
+5. In the field the QR code can be scanned into the Survey123 form, where it will auto populate the site name and sample number.

 ## Installation

-### Download the Plugin files
+### Download the plugin files

 Download the latest release binary file from the Releases section in the sidebar.
-You probably want the `.whl` files.
 It is likely that you would need to install both the 32 and 64 bit versions of the plugin.
 You can place this file anywhere, but I would recommend placing it in a `Plugins` folder inside your Hilltop installation, for example `C:\Hilltop\Plugins\`

+**Please note** that at this point I am only building and releasing the "wheel" binaries (`.whl` files).
+If you need the source binaries (`.tar.gz` files), please contact me and I'll build them for you.

+### Install the plugins

 Open your Hilltop directory in a terminal emulator.
 You can do this by navigating to the directory in File Explorer, right-clicking in white space and hitting "Open in Terminal".
 (In Windows 11 you might have to hit "More options" or something to bring up to bring up the Windows 10 menu for some reason.)